-How often you wash your blankets depends on how well you use them.
-If you have them in bed every night, try to wash them every two to three months.
-If they come into contact with your skin, wash them weekly together with your sheets.
-To decide how often to wash bed linen, such as extra blankets, you need to find out how often they are actually used.
+How often you wash your blankets depends on how often you use them.
+If you use them every night, it is recommended to wash them every two to three months.
+If they come into contact with your skin, it is best to wash them weekly together with your sheets.
+For bed linen, such as extra blankets, the frequency of washing depends on how often they are used.

-If you have blankets at the end of the bed that are rarely unrolled and used, washing them every few months should work well.
-However, if you use a blanket every day or every night, you may want to apply it on a weekly or biweekly washing program.
+If they are rarely unrolled and used, washing them every few months should suffice.
+However, if you use a blanket every day or night, it is best to apply a weekly or biweekly washing program.
 Synthetic blankets, such as fleece and plush, can be put in the washing machine and dryer just like cotton or linen.
-They simply can't handle higher temperatures, so wash them in cold or hot environments.
+However, they cannot handle higher temperatures, so it is best to wash them in cold or hot environments.

 Repeatedly washing synthetic fibers in hot water or drying them at high heat will accelerate their decline.
 Therefore, it is important to find out the type of blanket you have and how much you use it.
 Most blankets can be washed once a week, although if you don't use them often, every two weeks is fine.
 Flat sheets can be stretched out and washed every two to four weeks.

 It is also recommended to clean blankets properly several times a year.
 The number of blankets that can be put in the washing machine depends on the material, the cleaning instructions and whether or not you are going to wash them with other items.
 If the blanket is not color resistant, be careful that the color fades when you wash it.
 Most blankets are machine washable with the right settings, but if you're not sure of the best cleaning method for your blanket, you can also wash it by hand.